Discrimination and Prejudice

-Probably the simplest and most common form, this kind is an unfair treatment of another person because of specific protected characteristics, or perceived characteristic, or their association with someone with that protected characteristic.
+Probably the simplest and most common form, this kind is an unfair treatment of another person because of specific protected characteristics or perceived characteristics or their association with someone with that protected characteristic.

 This is the unfavorable treatment one receives, often as a reaction to the person’s claim of discrimination, or because the person is supporting someone’s claim of discrimination, or the person’s intentions about something.
 In an office setting, the person can be excluded from many activities as a punishment, until the person decides to leave the job at his own will.

-This term is a simply a code in the Equality Act 2010, a law that makes is unlawful to treat people unfairly because they belong to any of these nine characteristics: Age, Disability, Gender reassignment, Marriage and Civil partnership, Pregnancy and maternity, Race, Religion or belief, Sex (gender) and Sexual orientation
+This term is simply a Code in the Equality Act 2010, a law that makes it unlawful to treat people unfairly because they belong to any of these nine characteristics: Age, Disability, Gender reassignment, Marriage, and Civil partnership, Pregnancy and maternity, Race, Religion or belief, Sex (gender) and Sexual orientation